Along with printed books, the Library has a range of E-Books.

-For most E-Books, you will need to log in using your name and student number as they appear on your student card.
-Some E-Books will require you to log on with your institutional username and password, which are the details you use to log in to your DkIT email account.
-The directions on the screen will tell you which login details to use.
+E-Books require you to log on with your network username and password, which are the details you use to log in to your DkIT email account.

 Multi-disciplinary.
 ProQuest Ebooks Central is a short term loan collection.
 Loans are triggered automatically when a book is used.
 Loans are for a period of one week, and any title can be borrowed twice.
 Following the second loan an item is either purchased by the library or removed from the collection.
 Any notes made and saved to your bookshelf within the database should be exported before the loan period expires.
 ProQuest Ebooks Central was previously titled ebrary.

 Multi-disciplinary.
-Select the 'eBook Collection' on the EBSCO Host page to view the full collection of E-Books.
+Select 'eBook Collection' on the EBSCO Host page to view the full collection of E-Books.

 Free E-Book Collections